The best places to live in Detroit

 Woodbridge

-Within walking distance of places such as Downtown, Midtown and the trendy Corktown, Woodbridge is a historic neighbourhood with a number of significant turn-of-the-century homes.
-The area is family friendly and has a largely community-based feel, with a healthy mix of people from all walks of life.
+Within walking distance of Downtown, Midtown, and the trendy Corktown, Woodbridge is a historic neighbourhood with several significant turn-of-the-century homes.
+The area is family-friendly and has a largely community-based feel, with a healthy mix of people from all walks of life.

 Northville